lightlace/cpp-docs.de-de/docs/mfc/reference/cmfctoolbar-class.md

 ### <a name="parameters"></a>Parameter

 *lpszProfileName*<br/>
-[in] Gibt den relativen Pfad des Windows-Registrierungsschlüssels.
+in Gibt den relativen Pfad des Windows-Registrierungsschlüssels an.

 ### <a name="return-value"></a>Rückgabewert